rust-lang/reference/src/attributes/diagnostics.md

 * `note` --- Provides additional notes.

 r[attributes.diagnostic.on_unimplemented.allowed-positions]
-The attribute should be placed on a [trait declaration], though it is not an error to be located in other positions.
+The `diagnostic::on_unimplemented` attribute should be placed on a [trait declaration], though it is not an error to be located in other positions.

 r[attributes.diagnostic.on_unimplemented.duplicates]
 If the `diagnostic::on_unimplemented` attribute is specified multiple times, then it behaves as if all options were specified in a single attribute.
 Duplicates of some options will be ignored, see [attributes.diagnostic.on_unimplemented.repetition].